Overview

 Does this scope require a stand-alone trade team or full project leadership?

 This scope performs best under full project leadership.
-Preconstruction services that turn early site facts, operating goals, and design decisions into a buildable commercial or industrial plan.
+Preconstruction services in San Marcos that turn early site facts, Edwards Aquifer constraints, Hays County permitting realities, and operating goals into a buildable commercial or industrial plan.
 When sitework, shell work, utilities, and support spaces are managed separately, the owner usually absorbs the gaps between them.
 A commercial or industrial general contractor keeps those interfaces on one schedule so design decisions, procurement timing, and field activity stay aligned.

 How do you keep preconstruction services aligned with the overall schedule?

 We connect this scope to the full project critical path instead of tracking it as a detached workstream.
 That means permit timing, release packages, procurement exposure, and daily production are reviewed together.
-Owners enter construction with stronger budget clarity, better release strategy, and a schedule that reflects how the job will actually be built.
+Owners enter construction with stronger budget clarity, better release strategy, and a schedule that reflects how the job will actually be built — with San Marcos site conditions, TCEQ and EARC compliance requirements, and Hays County permitting timelines incorporated rather than discovered after ground is broken.
 The result is a schedule that is easier to manage because the team can see which owner decisions and trade interfaces actually affect delivery.

 Can this work be phased if the owner needs turnover in stages?